EnricGarciaMunoz/population_analysis_python/README.md

 * Data Analysis
 * Dashboard and Insights

-We'll see in more detail these 5 parts in a minute.

 ## Steps of the project

-As mentioned before, we defined steps to get the results we want from this project.
+We defined steps to get the results we want from this project.
 Let's classify the project by those steps:

 ### Question Formulation